yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

       </td>

       <td>
         Keep Yuno's loading screen until you create and continue with payment.
-To use this feature, you need to use the function `startCompletePaymentFlow()`, described in the next sections.
-Check the [Loader](#loader) for additional information.
+To use this feature, use the function `startCompletePaymentFlow()`, described in the next sections.
+See the [Loader](#loader) for additional information.
       </td>
     </tr>